isomerpages/moe-chungchenghighyis/_academic-development/Department/Science.md

 Science ambassadors have the opportunities:

-1. To enjoy and value Science, with a strong desire to use essential features (question -> evidence -> explain -> connect -> question) of Science as a tool to explore natural and physical world.
+1. To enjoy and value Science, with a strong desire to use essential features (question -&gt; evidence -&gt; explain -&gt; connect -&gt; question) of Science as a tool to explore natural and physical world.

 2. To promote the learning of Science to the students population beyond the classroom.